KhiriratSarit/academic-sarit/content/publication/khirirat-2019-first/index.md

 Applications of the algorithms in this thesis to real-world problems with benchmark data sets validate our theoretical results."
 featured: true
-publication: "*Stockholm: KTH Royal Institute of Technology, 2019. , p.
+publication: "*Licentiate Thesis:: Stockholm: KTH Royal Institute of Technology, 2019. , p.
 106*"
 ---